bintangphylosophie/Improving-Employee-Retention-by-Predicting-Employee-Attrition-Using-Machine-Learning/README.md

 The main goal of this stage is to build and evaluate models that can predict the target variable based on the preprocessed data.
 The data splitted into 20% train and 80% test.

-## Prior to this, the dataset was split into training and testing sets.
+Prior to this, the dataset was split into training and testing sets.
 After completing all preprocessing steps, the data is clean and ready for machine learning to predict the target.🤖
-The `Modelling_Merged.ipynb` notebook contains the modelling steps, where we build, train, and evaluate various machine learning models.
-This stage is crucial for finding the best model that can accurately predict the target variable. 📊

 <br>
 <br>